Ken-Mbugua/KenMbugua.iReporter/README.md

 **A Corruption watchdogs and incidents reporter application.**

 iReporter seeks to bring more corruption cases to light by providing a very easily and accesible platform.
-This platform will enable any member of the public to report a corruption incidence or even issues that require government intervention.
+This platform will enable any member of the public to report a corruption incidence (red-flag) or even issues that require government intervention (interventions).
 All this while providing some degree of anonimity.

 - ## API

-  This App exposes endpoints that allows `clients/Users` to manage a bucketlist of their choise.
+  This App exposes endpoints that allows `Users` to report a red-flag or an intervention

 - #### Available Resource Endpoints